wloving77/database-systems-project/README.md

 ## You're up and running!

 - For each of the above URL's you should have been shown a message indicating success, you can check logs for errors either in the terminal you executed `docker-compose` in or on `Docker Desktop` in the logs for a given container.
+- Message me on discord if something breaks, this stuff is convenient but can also be equivalently buggy and obnoxious.